 Banana plants are large, herbaceous perennials that produce pseudostems from underground rhizomes.
 Pseudostems are fleshy, upright stalks that serve as the functional trunks for the plants.
 Each pseudostem produces only one banana cluster before dying; however, new stalks are continuously produced from the rhizome to take their place.
-Consequently, plants will continue to make more bananas for several years.
+Consequently, banana fruit production will continue indefinitely, providing cultural conditions are optimal.

 Banana Tree Characteristics

 Mature bananas are 2 1/2 to 12 inches in length and 3/4 to 2 inches in width.
 Fruit peels are red, yellow or green, while the fruit flesh is a white or yellow color.
 The texture of the fruit begins firm and gradually turns more tender and slippery as it ripens.

 Banana plants are very fast growing.
 It takes anywhere from 10 to 20 months from planting until harvest and approximately 80 to 180 days from fruit shooting to harvest.
 This range is largely dependent on cultivar, growing conditions and temperature.
 Warm temperatures hasten banana tree blooming and fruit growth.

 Consistent pruning is needed for optimal growth and fruit production.
 If allowed, banana plants will produce an abundance of suckers.
 These suckers are pseudostems.
 The presence of excess suckers will result in smaller and lesser quality fruit, longer ripening times and higher incidence of disease.